dumbie/CtrlUI/Readme.txt

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 | Changelog
-v1.30.0.0 (?-August-2020)
+v1.30.0.0 (28-August-2020)
-- CtrlUI now loads applications from your Steam library.
+- CtrlUI now loads games from other installed game launchers.
 * Miscellaneous application improvements and fixes.

 v1.18.0.0 (5-May-2020)